ZConverter/ZCM-PoC-User-Guide/aws_to_oci/prerequisites_aws_to_oci.md

-# Guide for Migration from AWS to OCI
+# Prerequisites for Migration from AWS to OCI

 ---